We train teams to work with confidence and competence. Call us at 484 381 0532. Email us at email@example.com.

 It is sensational to know that you can advocate for your children and to get the tools to do it.
 Before I began working as a writer and a blogger I worked as an attorney.
 It was wonderful work.
-I loved fighting for my clients, doing all I could to help them achieve their goals.
+I loved fighting for my clients.
+It was thrilling to be their advocate.
+I loved doing all I could to help them achieve their goals.
 I took my role as an advocate for others seriously.
 So, it was only natural that I see one of my primary roles as a mother to be an advocate for my children.

 Each day I am called upon to advocate for my children in a variety of circumstances.
 These circumstances range from things as simple as getting the exact toy a child wants from the toy store to making sure my daughter gets the opportunities she wants at college.
-That range of experiences is common to mothers the world over.
-At the same time, there are other areas where a mother must be an advocate for her children.
+In school, I advocate making sure my children get the classes they need.
+When there are disputes with teachers or authority figures, I must step in and advocate for my children to get the best possible outcomes.
+This range of experiences is common to mothers the world over.

-Some of the topics that will be explored in upcoming weeks include:
+Some of the topics that will be explored in upcoming articles include:

 So, the question for you this sensational day is, how do you advocate for your children to succeed?